 Nursing home financial exploitation is not quite like nursing home physical, sexual, or emotional abuse—it usually involves taking money from nursing home residents.
 The people who live in nursing homes are often more susceptible to being exploited than most other people.
 They may need financial assistance or have finances that are not monitored by a family member or custodian, which makes it easy for staff to prey on them financially.

-Steps You Can Take to Choose Safer Nursing Homes for Your Loved Ones in Boston
+Steps You Can Take to Choose Safer Nursing Homes in Boston

 We have to make something extremely clear: it is never your fault or your loved one’s fault if they experience abuse or neglect in a nursing home.
 There is never a guarantee that a nursing home or its staff will treat your family member with the respect and care that they deserve.